 These businesses are offering Tax Day discounts and freebies

-A range of businesses across the U.S. are offering Tax Day discounts and freebies, including tax-themed drinks and snacks.
+A range of businesses across the U.S. are offering Tax Day deals and freebies, including tax-themed discounts on drinks and snacks.
 Here's a roundup of some of the best 2024 Tax Day deals.

 BurgerFi